owntone/owntone-server/docs/building.md

 ## Long Version - Building and Installing

-Start by generating the build system by running `autoreconf -i`.
+Start by generating the build system by running `autoreconf -if`.
 This will generate the configure script and `Makefile.in`.

 To display the configure options `run ./configure --help`.